-Ignoring these critical distinctions, the provisions under HB 2039 would treat bail hearings more like criminal trials.
-HB 2039 would allow alleged victims to offer prejudicial testimony and prosecutors and police officers to introduce hearsay evidence on behalf of the alleged victim(s) if they are not present at the hearing.
+HB 2039 would allow alleged victims to offer sworn testimony and prosecutors and police officers to introduce hearsay evidence on behalf of the alleged victim(s) if they are not present at the hearing.
+This is especially problematic, since HB 2039 includes no new procedures for how bail hearings would proceed under its provisions, such as the scope of testimony permitted by alleged victims; the standard of proof required at bail determination hearings; or whether defendants have the right to cross-examine statements introduced by alleged victims, police officers, and/or prosecutors (and therefore, whether defendants should have the right to counsel at those hearings).

 Permitting this kind of prejudicial information at this stage of the process would unduly influence bail determinations, deprive defendants of their due process rights, and undermine the presumption that the defendant is innocent until proven guilty.